 Are guests allowed on Shabbat and Yamim Tovim:

 Guests are welcome for most Shabbatot.
 The yeshiva is your home for the year.
 Just as you invite guests to your home, so too we want you to invite guests to your home in the yeshiva.
 (There are a few times in the year when, due to space considerations, you will not be allowed to have guests.
 We will give you plenty of advance notice about these times.)

-The yeshiva maintains contact with the army and local police and keeps the yeshiva informed of the security situation.
+The yeshiva maintains contact with the army and local police, are kept up-to-date about the latest security situation.
 The yeshiva building can only be accessed via a biometric fingerprint-ID system (not on Shabbat.)
 Travel limitations may be implemented if deemed necessary.
 We respect the limitations that parents place upon their children to not visit certain areas of the country.
 Hitchhiking is strictly forbidden by the yeshiva!

 The students have time to go to Jerusalem on a number of occassions.
 Night Seder on Tuesday ends early, allowing ample time for the students to play basketball or use the gym on the Lev HaTorah Campus, go to Jerusalem for dinner and to meet friends, or just to hang out.
 Saturday nights are also free nights, although the yeshiva does host a Melave Malka every Saturday night at the home of one of the local Rebbeim.
 On Fridays, the students are free to leave after Shacharit.
 During the time that yeshiva is in session (not including Bein Ha’zmanim) all boys are required to sleep in the dorms.
 This includes Saturday nights.

 Students are encouraged to keep spare cash, plane tickets and passports in the safe located in the office.
 They have access to the safe once or twice daily.